 Boxed rice mixes are a thing of the past, especially when you know how to make a healthier, cheaper, and tastier seasoned rice pilaf yourself.
+Try this homemade rice-a-roni recipe today.

 Growing up, I really loved the boxed rice and pasta pilaf known as “the San Francisco treat”.
 Rice-a-Roni was a staple in our home, my dad stocking up on boxes and boxes of chicken and beef flavor when they went on sale.
 Without fail, it served as a side dish to our skillet pork chops or baked chicken.